User Guide Cancel

 • To scale a circle, ellipse, square, rounded square, rectangle, or rounded rectangle around its center while drawing, hold the Ctrl (Windows) or Command (macOS) key after you begin dragging.
 Don’t release the key until you have released the mouse button to finish drawing.

-• To cancel the drawing operation, press Esc.
+• To cancel the drawing operation, use the Esc key.

 Note:

 Each shape tool retains the settings of the most recent drawing operation with that tool.
-For example, if you draw a star and modify the number of points to be 10, then the next star that you draw will also have 10 points.
-To reset settings for a tool and create a shape with the default settings, double-click the tool in the Tools panel.
-(See Create a shape or mask the size of the layer.)
+For example, if you draw a star and modify the number of points to 10, then the next star that you draw will also have 10 points.
+To reset the settings for a tool and create a shape with the default settings, double-click the tool in the Tools panel.

 Draw rectangles, rounded rectangles, squares, and rounded squares